 A permanent soft tissue injury could result in scarring or disfigurement and loss of bodily function.
 Victims may be unable to return to their jobs and may require medical intervention to complete day-to-day tasks.

 No matter the injuries you’ve sustained, if you believe your accident was the result of another party’s negligent actions, our lawyers can examine your case and determine if you have grounds to take legal action.
 You may be eligible for compensation that can aid in your recovery.
-To determine how to proceed, contact our office today.
+To determine how to proceed, contact our Louisville car accident lawyers today.